 Following in the footsteps of Lillienthal, Wilbur and Orville Wright began with detailed studies involving gliders.
-They believed that the problems of aerodynamic wings and sufficiently powerful engines were surmountable or even already solved, and they focused on developing a system of control that would govern movement of the airplane in three axes of flight: roll, pitch and yaw.
-Piggybacking on the work of other designers, the Wrights built ever more complex kites and gliders.
-Beginning in 1900, they carried out their experiments at Kitty Hawk, on the coast of North Carolina, where they could take advantage of the ocean breezes and use the tall sand dunes as a launching point.
+They believed that the problems of aerodynamic wings and sufficiently powerful engines were surmountable, and they focused on developing a system of control that would govern movement of the airplane in three axes of flight: roll, pitch and yaw.
+Piggybacking on the work of other aviation pioneers, the Wrights built ever more complex kites and gliders.
+Beginning in 1900, they carried out their experiments at Kitty Hawk, on the windswept coast of North Carolina, where they could take advantage of the ocean breezes and use the tall sand dunes as a launching point.
 The relatively remote location was also far away from prying eyes.
 The gliders used two wings, which the Brothers called “double decker,” and a single forward control surface for pitch.

 Based on observations of birds, the brothers developed a system of warping the wingtips of their flyer to induce roll, a precursor to the modern aileron.
 At first, they didn’t feel that a rudder was necessary, that the wing warping would provide sufficient directional control.
 However, they soon found that this arrangement was not sufficient, and by 1902 they added a steerable rudder behind the pilot to control yaw.
 In over 700 test flights in September and October of 1902, the brothers developed their wing warping technique and performed longer and longer flights, with the longest lasting 26 seconds and covering 622 feet.
 A significant breakthrough came with their understanding of how the rudder acts to control the aircraft in a turn.
 Rather than initiating the turn as one might imagine it would on a boat, the rudder helps aim the aircraft while it is already turning, countering the adverse yaw caused by the lifting wing.
 With this problem solved, it was time to add an engine.

 Since no suitably light powerplant could be found, the Wright Brothers decided to build their own.
-They called on Charlie Taylor, a mechanic in their Ohio bicycle shop.
+For this, they called on Charlie Taylor, a mechanic in their Ohio bicycle shop and perhaps the most important yet unknown member of the team.
 Based on drawings provided by the Wrights, Taylor constructed a simple, four-cylinder engine in just six weeks, with a block cast from aluminum to save weight, and with a rudimentary gravity-fed carburetor.
-The diminutive engine produced 12 horsepower and weighed 180 pounds, and turned the flyer’s two propellers through heavy-duty automobile chains.
-With a plane and and engine, what the brothers now needed was a propeller.
+The diminutive engine produced 12 horsepower and weighed 180 pounds, and turned the flyer’s two propellers using heavy-duty automobile chains.
+With a plane and an engine, what the brothers now needed was a propeller.
 Common sense dictated a design similar to a boat propeller.
 After all, air and water are both fluid mediums.
 But there was no data to support whether or not such a design would work.
-And here, the Wrights had another important inspiration: rather than build a propeller like one for a boat that pushes water backwards for propulsion, they constructed the propeller as a rotating wing, one that would push (or pull) the airplane through the air.
-Their first propellers were eight-feet in diameter, carved from wood, and would be mounted behind the pilot.
+And here, the Wrights had another critical inspiration: rather than build a propeller like one for a boat that pushes water backwards for propulsion, they constructed the propeller as a rotating wing, one that would push (or pull) the airplane through the air.
+Their first propellers were eight-feet in diameter, carved from wood, and were mounted behind the pilot.
 Fully built, the entire Flyer weighed 605 pounds and cost less than $1,000 to build.

-The brothers flipped a coin to see which would be the first to pilot the Flyer.
+With the aircraft ready to go and favorable winds at their Kitty Hawk site, the brothers flipped a coin to see which would be the first to pilot the Flyer.
 Wilbur won.
-The first attempt at flight was made on December 14, but lasted only three seconds before the Flyer landed hard on the ground, causing minor damage.
+The first attempt was made on December 14, but the flight lasted only three seconds before the Flyer landed hard on the ground, causing minor damage.
 After repairs, and observing a day of rest on Sunday, they made another attempt on December 17, this time with Orville at the controls.
 At 10:35 am, Orville rode the flyer off of its catapult rails and into a frigid 27 mph headwind, with Wilbur running alonside.
 The Flyer covered a distance of 120 feet in 12 seconds.
 Two more flights that day covered ever increasing distances, the third approximately 200 feet.
 Modern aviation was born.